12 Best Burr Coffee Grinders of 2022

 The key benefits of the Breville Smart Grinder Pro are the large range of grind settings, user-friendly controls, and consistent grind.
 The digital controls make this grinder easy to use and versatile, but they can take some getting used to.
 To select the grind amount, you can adjust the digital timer in 0.2-second increments.
 Alternatively, you can select the number of shots or cups.
 Grind fineness is adjusted by turning the dial on the side of the machine, but the selected setting will show on the screen on the front.

 Australian brand Breville produces the Smart Grinder Pro.
 Breville has a long history of making user-friendly kitchen appliances that incorporate technological innovations (3).
-You can buy the Breville Smart Grinder Pro on Amazon.
-The retail price is around $200.

 For all the details, read our Breville Smart Grinder Pro review.